The 2020 Climate Election, Jay Inslee & Me

 The Sunrise Movement plans to show up at every Presidential debate and at Congressional Town Halls and campaign events.
 Youth groups and others are coalescing around plans for a Democratic candidate debate entirely on climate.
 (Inslee was the first candidate to endorse it; he was then joined by many others.)
 Grassroots efforts including student strikes, and Climate Emergency declarations organized by the Climate Mobilization and Extinction Rebellion, all add momentum.
 Our climate crisis can no longer be ignored.
 The late-April CNN poll showed climate as the top issue for registered Democrats.
 Bill McKibben wrote in Politico Climate Change Suddenly Matters in the 2020 Race.
 Are the Candidates Ready?.

 Several handy presidential climate candidate trackers are up and running: Scorecard from 350 Action, Change the Climate 2020 from the League of Conservation Voters, Climate2020 Scorecard from Greenpeace, and Democratic Candidates Climate Race from Climate Advisors.
+At A Climate Restoration Report Card for 2020 Candidates, we’re now working on one that looks beyond these sccorecards’ focus on fossil-free to climate restoration.

 While we’re on that topic, in 2016, a team and I developed ClimatePolitics.info, a nonpartisan wiki (crowdsourced encyclopedia) tracking what candidates and incumbents say and do about climate for 34 Senate and 68 House races.
 Bill McKibben, Michael Brune, and Bill Maher complimented us, and 350 Bay Area helped out.
 We proved out the concept but we didn’t gain the resources needed to expand it in 2018.
 Now it’s a promising platform awaiting an organization interested in reviving and expanding it for 2020 races at every level; please contact me to talk about picking up that tool for elections at every level.